Titles and Names

 the with the abbreviation): the University has a rich history; U of G students.

-- Gryphon: Use Gryphon only to describe U of G athletes or athletics, or students in the context of a team: Gryphon Athletics, Gryphon runners, proud to be a Gryphon.
-Do not use it as a generic term to describe U of G students or the University community.
+- Gryphon: Use Gryphon to describe U of G athletes or athletics, or students in the context of a team: Gryphon Athletics, Gryphon runners, proud to be a Gryphon.
+Use judiciously as a generic term to describe U of G students or the University community.

 - Improve Life: Use caps as a proper noun when referring to the University’s official brand: The University’s brand is Improve Life.
-Otherwise, lower case in more general reference: The goal of our research is to improve life.
-Avoid overuse to prevent the term from becoming cliche.
+Otherwise, lowercase in more general reference: The goal of our research is to improve life.
+Avoid overuse.

 - Guelph: Use only in reference to the City of Guelph or Guelph region.
 Do not use alone in reference to the University.

-When writing an administrator’s title after the name, use commas before and after the title: Charlotte Yates, provost and vice-president (academic), spoke to Senate today.
+When writing an administrator’s title after their name, use commas before and after the title: Dr. Cate Dewey, associate vice-president (academic), spoke to Senate today.

-Spell out the full name of a person on first reference.
-Use only the surname on subsequent reference without honorifics such as Prof. As with references to any individual on or off campus, check to ensure correct spellings of names of individuals, titles and academic affiliations (see U of G academic units below).
+Full names and surnames: Spell out the full name of a person on first reference.
+On subsequent reference, use only the surname without honorifics.
+As with references to any individual on or off campus, check to ensure correct spellings of names of individuals, titles and academic affiliations (see U of G academic units below).

 Retired, emeritus/emerita faculty members

-When writing about retired faculty members, follow the upper and lower case rules for current faculty members as above: He is working on the study with retired professor Peter Kevan.
+When writing about retired faculty members, follow the upper and lower case rules for current faculty members as above: He is working on the study with retired professor Bob Johnson.

 Any faculty member may be a retired professor, but professor emeritus/emerita is a designation bestowed by a department.
 University professor emeritus/emerita is a designation bestowed by U of G and is conferred at convocation.